lukso-network/docs/docs/standards/universal-profile/08-lsp10-received-vaults.md

 ## Introduction

-To keep track of all the vaults that an address owns, we should avoid the same problem of token standards mentioned in [LSP5-ReceivedAssets](./06-lsp5-received-assets.md), which is not informing recipients and senders about the transfer.
+To keep track of all the vaults that an address owns, we should avoid the same problem mentioned in [LSP5-ReceivedAssets](./06-lsp5-received-assets.md), which is not informing recipients and senders about ownership transfer of [LSP9-Vaults](07-lsp9-vault.md).

 One way to avoid this problem is to create generic metadata keys that should be registered in the smart contract storage, representing how many different vaults you own, their type, and the address of the transferred vault contract.

 ## What does this standard represent ?

-:::success Useful Tip
+:::success Recommendation

-To check if a smart contract supports the **LSP10 - ReceivedVaults** standard, it's advised to check the **LSP10Vaults[ ]** key.
+It is recommended to query the **LSP10Vaults[]** key to check if a smart contract supports the **LSP10 - ReceivedVaults** standard.

 :::

-This Metadata standard describes a set of keys that can be added to an [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) smart contract.
+This Metadata standard describes two keys that can be added to an [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) smart contract to keep track of received and owned [LSP9-Vaults](07-lsp9-vault.md).

-Two keys are proposed to reference received vaults smart contracts.
+### LSP10Vaults[]

-### LSP10Vaults[ ]
+This key represents a list of all the vaults owned by the contract.

 ```json
 {